In this article

 Following wisdom tooth extraction, your body will still be under anesthetic effect.
 Drinking alcohol can increase dizziness.
 Because of this, dentists typically recommend personal supervision for a minimum of 24 hours following the surgical appointment.

 Pain and discomfort are expected following tooth removal.
 Your dentist may prescribe some pain medicine for comfort.

-Alcohol and pain relievers do not combine well and can cause dizziness and liver damage.
+Alcohol and pain relievers don’t combine well and can cause dizziness and liver damage.
 This is whether you use prescription or over-the-counter (OTC) pain relievers.

 However, alcohol consumption can damage your immune system and weaken it.
-As a result, drinking alcohol may delay the healing process and make the wound more susceptible to infections.
+Drinking alcohol may delay healing and make the wound more susceptible to infections.

-You should also consider any medicines you are taking for pain before drinking alcohol.
-Mixing pain relief medications with alcohol is dangerous and can cause negative effects.
-It is best to wait until you no longer need any pain relief medications before drinking alcohol.
-If you are having cravings for alcohol after surgery, here are some resources to help.
+It’s best to wait until you no longer need pain relief medications before drinking alcohol.
+If you're craving alcohol after surgery, here are some useful resources to help.

-Staying hydrated is essential during the healing process, so be sure to drink plenty of water.
+Staying hydrated is essential during the healing process, so drink plenty of water.